Partition structure and the A-hypergeometric distribution associated with the rational normal curve: Maximum Likelihood Estimation

-The problem of existence of the MLE is interpreted to an elementary analytical problem of the existence of the solution of $f(\hat{\alpha})=0$ with $\partial_\alpha f(\hat{\alpha})>0$ and $\hat{\alpha}<1$.
-It can be shown that the MLE exists uniquely if and only if the coefficient of the $\alpha^3$ is negative, which is equivalent to the condition
+The problem of MLE existence is interpreted as an elementary analytical problem of the existence of the solution of $f(\hat{\alpha})=0$ with $\partial_\alpha f(\hat{\alpha})<0$ and $\hat{\alpha}<1$.
+It can be shown that the MLE exists uniquely if and only if the coefficient of $\alpha^3$ is negative, which is equivalent to the condition